ndeekeem/dotfiles/README.md

 # dotfiles
-A dump of files for quicker access when needed during fresh setup.
+A dump of files for quicker access when needed during fresh setups.